This site uses technical (necessary) and analytics cookies.

 Passports for minors

-All Italian minors traveling abroad must have an individual travel document.
+All Italian minors traveling abroad must have a personal travel document.

-In order to apply for a passport, the minor must be registered with the AIRE at this Consular Chancellery and have up-to-date personal data on the Fast It portal.
+In order to apply for a passport in this Chancellery , the minor must be registered with the AIRE at this Consular Chancellery and have up-to-date personal data on the Fast It portal.
 For instructions regarding requests for the registration of birth certificates, including those of minors, please refer to the relevant Civil Status (Vital Records) page.

-• For minors under 3 years of age, passports are valid for 3 years.
+• For minors under 3 years of age, passports are valid for at most 3 years.

-• For minors aged 3 to 18 years, passports are valid for 5 years.
+• For minors aged 3 to 18 years, passports are valid for at most 5 years.

 Appointment Booking